BD-RDW/PlanningPoker/README.md

 20210923 : Added HashLocationStrategy
-20210926 : Added cookie for user name and refactoring 20210930 : Fixed an issue with the retrospective session when switching tabs
+20210926 : Added cookie for user name and refactoring 20210930 : Fixed an issue with the retrospective session when switching tabs 20211010 : Replace auxilary button by a menu and added moodboard
 ```
 # ToDo